SVT2: TV2

 Both channels also shared a national news service, TV-nytt, which broadcast short bulletins at 7 pm and 9 pm on TV2 (6 pm, 7.30 pm, and 10 pm on TV1) - accompanying this on TV2 was Rapport, a 20-minute news magazine emphasising in-depth reports, analysis, and commentary.
 The initial format gave rise to accusations of left-wing bias with TV2 described by some as the red channel.
 A revamp in 1972 saw Rapport move to 7.30 pm and introduce a broader format, eventually establishing the programme as the most-watched Swedish television news.

 During its first year, TV2 was in a build-up phase, which meant, among other things, that it broadcast fewer hours and could not be received by as many as TV1.
 September 30, 1972 was the day TV2 officially achieved the same broadcast volume as TV1, namely 40 hours a week.
 There was also a substantial amount of programmes dedicated to social causes, including war protests and solidarity films, raising concerns about SR's political neutrality.
 Because of the channel's alternative character which inclined more to the political left, the channel was often pejoratively nicknamed "the red channel" (den röta kanalen) in the 1970s.
 In 1972–1973, TV2 aired feature films from 22 countries, most of which aligned with the Third World, then used to refer to the non-aligned countries.
+In its early years on air, TV2 halted its transmissions completely during summer.

 On September 30, 1972, several extensive changes to the operations were also launched, including TV2's own news program Rapport moving to 19:30, which belonged to TV-nytt and was broadcast on TV1.

 As TV2 was broadcast on UHF from the beginning, the channel was able to broadcast regional programming for the first time.
 In November 1970, the first regional news bulletin, Sydnytt (covering Scania and Blekinge, was launched.
 In July 1979, both TV1 and TV2 were placed under the management of Sveriges Television (SVT).

 TV2 was far from becoming a success in its early years, where it was speculated that one in every three Swedes owned a TV2 converter to receive UHF signals.

 Having gradually introduced regional news services across the country, TV2 was relaunched as the Sweden Channel (Sverigekanalen) (Note: In March 2024, a Christian channel created from dissidents of Vision Sverige named SverigeKanalen started broadcasting, though the channel has no relation with SVT2.) on 31 August 1987.
 As part of a reorganisation, the network's homegrown output consisted largely of programming from SVT's regional production centres (there were ten of them in total, the biggest of them being Gothenburg and Malmö), although some Stockholm-produced output continued, including Rapport.
 During this phase, the channel was often nicknamed "the hillbilly channel" (bonnakanalen).